mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-zapier-integration.md

 ### Deauthorize the Zapier App

-If you'd like to deauthorize Zapier so it can no longer post through your connected account, go to **Account Settings > Security > OAuth 2.0 Applications**, then click **Deauthorize** on the Zapier app.
+If you'd like to deauthorize Zapier so it can no longer post through your connected account, go to **Account Settings > Security > OAuth 2.0 Applications**, then select **Deauthorize** on the Zapier app.

 .. image:: ../images/zapier-deauthorize.png